List of Jujutsu Kaisen characters: Mei Mei

 Mei Mei (冥冥) is an alumnus of Jujutsu School.
 Her Cursed Technique is Black Bird Manipulation (黒鳥操術, Kokuchō Sōjutsu), which allows her to control and share her vision with crows.
 Knowing her technique is weak, she strove to become a powerful sorcerer and was able to become a grade 1 sorcerer for being a capable fighter.
 Her weapon of choice is a battle-axe.
 Mei Mei is known to have questionable morals and a materialistic personality, and she only cares about which side has more money which she openly admits.
-During Halloween and Shibuya, she and her brother Ui Ui run into Kenjaku after splitting from Itadori, and after dispatching a special grade Cursed Spirit called the Smallpox Deity, are forced to escape by Kenjaku.
+During Halloween in Shibuya, she and her brother Ui Ui run into Kenjaku after splitting from Itadori, and after dispatching a special grade Cursed Spirit called the Smallpox Deity, are forced to escape by Kenjaku.
 Mei Mei exchanges her fortune into foreign currency and lays low in Malaysia before eventually returning with her brother to eliminate Kenjaku and Sukuna.